Azure/azureml-examples/CONTRIBUTING.md

 * tutorial workflows use the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the words

 ### Testing

+PRs must include necessary changes to any testing to ensure:

 * `run-examples` runs on every push and PR to `main` (with changes to examples) and runs all examples under `examples/`
 * `run-notebooks` runs on every push and PR to `main` (with changes to notebooks) and runs all examples under `notebooks/`